AcceleratedLinux/accelerated-linux/linux/Documentation/admin-guide/ext4.rst

         system after its metadata has been committed to the journal.

   commit=nrsec	(*)
-        Ext4 can be told to sync all its data and metadata every 'nrsec' seconds.
+        This setting limits the maximum age of the running transaction to 'nrsec' seconds.
 The default value is 5 seconds.
-This means that if you lose your power, you will lose as much as the latest 5 seconds of work (your filesystem will not be damaged though, thanks to the journaling).
+This means that if you lose your power, you will lose as much as the latest 5 seconds of metadata changes (your filesystem will not be damaged though, thanks to the journaling).
 This default value (or any low value) will hurt performance, but it's good for data-safety.
 Setting it to 0 will have the same effect as leaving it at the default (5 seconds).
 Setting it to very large values will improve performance.
+Note that due to delayed allocation even older data can be lost on power failure since writeback of those data begins only after time set in /proc/sys/vm/dirty_expire_centisecs.

   barrier=<0|1(*)>, barrier(*), nobarrier
         This enables/disables the use of write barriers in the jbd code.